icwu97/ETL-ML-development-on-Car-Rental-Market/README.md

  - R-squared (R²): 0.071477569532441
  - Coefficient for Price vs Model Year: -12.722549154304126

-   - MSE (820,532,723.63): This MSE is slightly lower than for the other features, meaning the model fits the data marginally better.
+   - MSE: This MSE is slightly lower than for the other features, meaning the model fits the data marginally better.
-   - R² (0.0715): About 7.15% of the price variation is explained by the car's model year.
-While still weak, model year appears to be more predictive of price compared to odometer or condition.
+   - R²: 7.15% of the price variation is explained by the car's model year.
+The model year appears to be more predictive of price compared to odometer or condition.
-   - Coefficient (-12.72): For each additional year in the car's model year, the price decreases by $12.72.
-This negative relationship could imply that older model years are associated with higher prices, which might seem counterintuitive but could make sense if the dataset includes vintage or collectible cars.
+   - Coefficient: For each additional year in the car's model year, the price decreases by $12.72.
+This negative relationship could imply that older model years are associated with higher prices, which might seem counterintuitive but could make sense the cars are vintage or collectible cars.

 4. Relation between multivariate analysis: